-Through summer heat and winter chill, neighborhood restaurants are always there.
-With increasingly cooler days, you may not want to venture too far outside your neighborhood (read: comfort) zone.
+Through summer heat and winter chill, neighbourhood restaurants are always there.
+With increasingly cooler days, you may not want to venture too far outside your neighbourhood (read: comfort) zone.
 Fortunately, there are plenty of local gems tucked within Toronto’s streets and hidden alleyways.

 For global tastes: Alma

 Located in Bloordale Village, chef-owner Anna Chen’s restaurant translates to “soul” in English, which accurately describes the effort she puts into her Asian flavors.

 Dine-in: The welcoming restaurant with modern, clean lines and blond and white tones that serves as the ideal backdrop to showcase Chen’s flavorful fare.
 Favourites include unctuous Hakka siu mai topped with trout caviar, sweet snow crab and corn fried rice with salted egg yolk, and delicate whole branzino with wok fried turnips and ginger scallion sauce.